Opetushallitus/tarjonta-indeksoija/README.md

 The application can notify others when information is indexed.
 This is controlled with `:notifier-targets` value in `dev_resources/config.edn`.
 It should be defaulted to `""`, ie. no changes will be sent.

-When wanting to validate locally that the notifications are working, one of the easiest way is with `http-echo-server`:
+When wanting to validate locally that the notifications are working, one of the easiest way is with `dummy-web-server.py` in `tools`:
-* Run `npm install http-echo-server -g` to install it
-* Run `PORT=9200 http-echo-server` to run it in port 9200
+* Run `python2 tools/dummy-we-server.py 9200` to start it in port 9200.
 * Change `:notifier-targets` in `dev_resources/config.edn` to `"http://localhost:9200"`

-`http-echo-server` will echo everything sent to it back to the sender and print it to console.
+* You can edit the script to set the return code and headers.

+The script will log every access to console.

 #### Running